Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Introduction

-\textbf{Contribution.} To further address the above desideratum, in this paper, we propose a novel MTL training method, incorporating the recently introduced optimization sharpness-aware minimization (SAM)~\cite{foret2021sharpnessaware} into existing gradient manipulation strategies in multi-task learning to further boost their performance.
-Guiding by the generalization error in Theorem~\ref{thm:moo-sam}, the proposed approach not only orients the model to the joint low empirical loss value across tasks but also encourages the model to reach the task-based flat regions.
-Importantly, our approach is model-agnostic and compatible with current gradient-based MTL approaches (see Figure~\ref{fig:overview} for the overview of our approach).
-Finally, we conduct comprehensive experiments on a variety of applications to demonstrate the merit of our approach as a result of finding models in flatter regions for improving task performance.
-Finally, to the best of our knowledge, ours is the first work to improve multi-task learning by investigating the geometrical properties of the model loss landscape.
+\textbf{Contribution.} To address the above desideratum, we propose a novel MTL training method that enhances existing gradient manipulation strategies by promoting the learning of flat loss landscapes across all tasks.
+Specifically, we penalize each task's sharpness, the gap between the largest and the empirical losses within a weight perturbation ~\citep{zheng2021regularizing, foret2021sharpnessaware}, to improve the generalization of all tasks.
+This is theoretically supported by the generalization error in Theorem~\ref{thm:moo-sam}, which shows that our approach not only orients the model toward the joint low empirical loss value across tasks but also encourages the model to reach the task-based flat regions.
+Importantly, our approach is model-agnostic and compatible with current gradient-based MTL approaches (see Figure~\ref{fig:overview} for an overview of our approach).
+By using our proposed framework, gradient conflict across tasks is significantly mitigated, which is the goal of recent gradient-based MTL studies in alleviating negative transfer between tasks.
+Finally, we conduct comprehensive experiments on a variety of applications to demonstrate the merit of our approach for improving not only task performance but also model robustness and calibration.
+Last but not least, to the best of our knowledge, ours is the first work to improve multi-task learning by investigating the geometrical properties of the model loss landscape.

-\section{Related work}
+\section{Related Work}